centreon/centreon-documentation/en/monitoring/discovery/installation.md

     ```
     /etc/centreon-gorgone/config.d/31-centreon-api.yaml
     ```
     Replace the default username and password by the credentials of your dedicated autodiscovery account.
-Use a strong password.

     Example: